 The stage of metastasis…

-the median survival after this diagnosis is not very long, but ever procedure could lengthen your dog’s life and give you more time together.
-That said however, we here at IndulgeYourPet firmly believe that the most important factor in your pet’s care is to be sure that they are living as comfortably as possible.
+It will also play a significant role in determining what “type” of treatment may be the “best,” as well as in determining your dog’s survival rate.
+Unfortunately, the median survival after this diagnosis is not very long, but every procedure could lengthen your dog’s life and give you more time together.
+However, we at IndulgeYourPet firmly believe that the most critical factor in your pet’s care is ensuring they live as comfortably as possible.

 Which brings us to…

-Regardless of what you read here in this article or anywhere on our site, if you feel that your pet may be suffering from a medical condition, be sure to have him or her checked out by a professional!
-Or like we say around here…
+This is a good place in this article to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+For this reason, regardless of what you read here in this article or anywhere on our site, if you feel that your pet may be suffering from a medical condition, be sure to have it checked out by a professional!
+Or, like we say around here…

 “When in doubt, have a vet check it out!”

-Be prepared, because when it comes to being diagnosed with a hemangiosarcoma the truth is, your dog will probably not be able to fully recover from this.
-The main reason for this is because, it’s very unlikely for you to discover that your dog has developed a hemangiosarcoma before his or her condition has become “advanced”.
+But be prepared because when it comes to being diagnosed with hemangiosarcoma, your dog will probably not be able to recover from this entirely.
+The main reason for this is that it’s doubtful for you to discover that your dog has developed a hemangiosarcoma before their condition has become “advanced.”

-This isn’t because you are a responsible and loving pet owner, it’s just the nature of this disease.
-And while there are definitely several great treatment options available, we should point out that these “options” can become quite expensive to the average pet owner.
+Now, this isn’t because you are a responsible and loving pet owner; it’s just the nature of this disease.
+And while several great treatment options are available, we should point out that these “options” can become quite expensive to the average pet owner.

 Which is why…

 We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
-Now for those who already have a pet that has been diagnosed with a hemangiosarcoma, it’s probably too late for you to be able to qualify for a pet insurance policy on them, but that doesn’t mean that one of your other pets won’t qualify.
+Now, for those with a pet diagnosed with hemangiosarcoma, it’s probably too late for you to qualify for a pet insurance policy, but that doesn’t mean one of your other pets won’t be eligible.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?